Rural communities

 We work to ensure that people in rural areas have the opportunity to support themselves and to control their own development.

 Most Afghans live in remote areas and earn their living through farming.
-Decades of war and natural disasters have damaged any infrastructure that may once have existed, infrastructure such as irrigation, electricity supply and roads.
+Decades of war and natural disasters have damaged any infrastructure that may once have existed, such as irrigation, electricity supply and roads.
 Livelihoods have deteriorated severely, and the people and communities often have little power to change their situation.